dmitriz/cpsfy/README.md

 we mean its call with both parameters and callbacks passed.
 Otherwise `parmCps(params)` is considered a *partial call*.

-## Motivation
-A common weakness of the callback-passing style among other arguments is mixing the function input with output, making the code harder to read.

-In contrast, the parametrized CPS functions do not suffer from this problem.
-Their curried nature ensures clean separation between the input parameters and the callbacks that are used to hold the output only.
-The principle here is analogous to how that separation is achieved by promises, except that CPS function do not impose any restricitons on the number of the output events as well as the number of arguments passed with each callback call.

 # Examples of CPS functions